antinatura/antinatura.github.io/uni/index.md

 **Description:** Introduction to the core ideas of computer architecture for students studying the subject of computing, building a mental model of the functioning of a typical computer system that can be used to reason about system (hardware/software) behaviour.

 **Coursework:**
+- Lab exercises:
+  - Hardware Identification and System Profiling
+  - Data Representation
+  - Boolean Logic and Hexadecimal
+  - Logic Circuit - Adders, Registers and Counters
-- Portfolio
+  - Bits and PCs
+  - Bit Twiddling in C++
-- Project.
+- Integrative exercise.
 Create something using the provided Wemos kit.
 I chose to create a Morse code encoder/decoder.
 - Exam

 **Grade:** B+